iria222/Manga-and-Anime-FileRenamer/README.md

 # Manga & Anime FileRenamer
 ## Description
-Rename the files inside a selected folder following your preferred format.
+Rename the files inside a folder following your preferred format.
 Only the files with the supported extensions will be renamed.
 The rest will be omitted.<br/>
 This program is meant to be used to quickly rename manga, anime or tv show's files.

 ## Supported file extensions